-Sandhar Engineering Private Limited ('the Company') is a Private Limited Company domiciled in India.
-The Company is a subsidiary of Sandhar Technologies Limited.
+Sandhar Engineering Private Limited ('the Company') [CIN - U35999HR2021PTC098487] is a Private Limited Company domiciled in India.
+The Company is a wholly owned subsidiary of Sandhar Technologies Limited.
 The Company was incorporated on 14 October 2021 under the provisions of the Companies Act, 2013, with its registered office located at Plot No.13, Sector-44, Gurugram, Haryana 122002.
-The Company is engaged in the business of manufacturers, assembling of various Muffler, Frames Swingarm, & other automobiles products a.
-Statement of compliance
+The Company is engaged in the business of manufacturers, assembling of various muffler, frames swing arm and other automobiles products.

-2. Significant accounting policies
+2. Material accounting policies